Module 8, Part 1: Programming Interfaces and Encapsulation#

 possibility of writing this undesirable code increases the risk of introducing

-bugs in the programs that use our class BankAccount
+bugs in the programs that use our class BankAccount (especially when such

 programs become larger and many people work on them).
 It would be better to